 Probably somebody or some company sells Cuban visas at your airport of departure.
 This is your penultimate solution.
 Too expensive and not very sure.

-If you manage to get on board of your plane without a visa you still need one to enter Cuba.
+If you manage to board your plane without a visa you still need one to enter Cuba.
 Before customs, there is a table that sells visas.
 The problems here are: The person responsible might be on a break that break might take a few hours.
 You have to pay in CUC, which you don’t have yet and can not obtain before customs.
 So, in reality, this option is symbolic!
 Don’t leave home without a visa!

 Practical, fast and safe.